Web Loom logo

 The ViewModel interactiongreenHouseViewModel.createCommand.execute(...), greenHouseViewModel.deleteCommand.execute(...) — is unchanged from the React or Vue versions.

-Dashboard: Combining Multiple Streams
+Dashboard: Combining Multiple Signals

-import { combineLatest, Subscription } from 'rxjs';
+import { computed, observe } from '@web-loom/signals-core';

 import { greenHouseViewModel } from '@repo/view-models/GreenHouseViewModel';